hack-for-good-2025/h4g2025/README.md

-# Digital PA System for Hack for Good 2025
+# SmartDesk for Hack for Good 2025

 ## Description